bahrus/be-eventing/README.md

 Either one attaches the click event handler to the previous element sibling (button in this case) by default.

-If "disabled" is a property of the element being eventing, it nudges the attribute -- basically removing it.
+If "disabled" is a property of the target element, *be-eventing* nudges the attribute -- basically removing it.

 ## un-deferring [TODO]